Bootstrap and the Normal Approximation

 plt.show()

-Even for means, the CLT needs enough data to "kick in."
-With heavy-tailed data and small $n$, the sampling distribution can be skewed.
+Even for means, the CLT needs enough data to “kick in.”
+With right-skewed data and small \(m\), the sampling distribution can itself be skewed.

 listings = pd.read_csv(f'{DATA_DIR}/airbnb/listings.csv', low_memory=False)